For a brain that works differently

 The relational layer.
 ADHD shows up in relationships in specific ways: missed appointments that read as not caring, hyperfocus that reads as preferential attention, RSD that escalates conflict in ways that surprise both partners, the imbalance of household management when one partner has executive function challenges.
 We work with these dynamics directly, sometimes in individual therapy and sometimes in couples work depending on what's most live.

-Medication, formal diagnosis, and how we coordinate with prescribers
+Medication, formal diagnosis, and working with your prescriber

 We don't prescribe medication and we don't formally diagnose ADHD.
 Both have specific paths and we'll point you toward them when relevant.
 For medication, the prescriber options are a psychiatrist, a psychiatric nurse practitioner, or in some cases your primary care physician (though PCPs are often working with 15-minute visits and limited training; a psychiatric specialist is usually a better fit for adult ADHD specifically).